Welcome to our official guide to Uttoxeter Racecourse.

 - 15 Popular Questions

-Uttoxeter racecourse is far from the biggest, most popular or oldest racecourse in Britain, but it packs a punch in terms of the sport: it been home to some thrilling racing moments of the last millennium and is a superb day out for all.
+Uttoxeter racecourse is far from the biggest or oldest racecourses in Britain, but it packs a punch in terms of the sport: it been home to some thrilling racing moments of the last millennium and is a superb day out for all.
+It is known as the leading national hunt tracks in the country.

 Uttoxeter, in Staffordshire, not far from the border with Derbyshire, is a small town, but one with sport running through its veins – aside from the racecourse, you’ll find a local football club, rugby club, rifle club, swimming pool (named after its resident Olympic Gold Medal swimmer) and golf course!

 Uttoxeter racecourse is a left-handed oval-shaped course with a distance of 1 mile, 2½ furlongs.
 The back ‘straight’ (not actually straight) has a dog-leg to the right and is undulating, before continuing with a downhill run around the far bend.
 The home straight is flat and so often front-running tactics are successful here.

 Uttoxeter racecourse has undergone a bit of a reputational transformation in recent years and has developed from being a traditional and perhaps somewhat dated venue to becoming a progressive and family-friendly venue, and a staple in the National Hunt race calendar that attracts several of the country’s top owners, trainers and jockeys.